 - filling in a Request to change payment collection method form and sending it to us online or by post

-- calling us on our Child Support enquiries line.
+- calling us on our Child support enquiry line.

 How to change from Private Collect